 1.1 The rules and procedures relating to postgraduate research degrees, including written and oral examinations, are set out in this document.
 These regulations provide mechanisms to ensure that students are assessed fairly and objectively, while maintaining the University's high academic standards.
 Ignorance of these rules and assessment requirements will not constitute a defence in any disciplinary procedures.
-Queries about the regulations should be directed to the appropriate Faculty Research Degrees Team in the first instance.

-&lt;sup>1 See Appendix 3 Programme Specific Schedule (excerpted from Framework Collaborative Agreement between Manchester Metropolitan University and RNCM 2019-2025) here.
+1 See Appendix 3 Programme Specific Schedule (excerpted from Framework Collaborative Agreement between Manchester Metropolitan University and RNCM 2019-2025) here.